Shirley Irene Bell, 87, of 753 Bell Road, Strobleton PA, passed peacefully away March 2, 2020 at UPMC Northwest Hospital, Seneca.

 Please visit www.fallerfuneralhome.com to share your memories and photos and offer your condolences.

-To plant a tree in memory of Shirley I Bell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Shirley I Bell, please visit our floral store.